ejans/odoo_new_api_guideline/source/fields.rst

 The ``type`` kwarg is not needed anymore.

 Setting the ``store`` kwarg will automatically store the value in database.
-With new API the value of the related field will be automatically updated, sweet. ::
+With the new API the value of the related field will be automatically updated, sweet. ::

   participant_nick = fields.Char(string='Nick name',